Russia's war on Ukraine latest: Turkey says it is working to renew Black Sea grain deal | Law-Order

 Turkish Foreign Minister Mevlut Cavusoglu said on Sunday that Ankara is working hard to extend a U.N.-backed initiative that has enabled Ukraine to export grain from ports blockaded by Russia.
 FIGHTING

-* Top commanders of what Russia calls its "special military operation" in Ukraine have briefed Defence Minister Sergei Shoigu on the current situation and action plans, his ministry said on Sunday. * Yevgeny Prigozhin, founder of Russia's Wagner mercenary force, published a video on Saturday showing what he said were coffins containing bodies of Ukrainian soldiers being repatriated to territory held by Kyiv.
+* Top commanders of what Russia calls its "special military operation" in Ukraine have briefed Defence Minister Sergei Shoigu on the current situation and action plans, his ministry said on Sunday.
+WEAPONS, SANCTIONS

-PODCAST Learn more about the Ukraine war.
+Learn more about the Ukraine war.
 Listen to a special episode of the Reuters World News Podcast.
+(Compiled by Reuters editors)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)